 I am requesting that this late payment be assessed for accuracy.

 I believe this reporting is incorrect because [list the supporting facts you have].
 I have included the documentation to prove that [I made payments during this time / that my loans were in forbearance/deferment and didn’t require any payments].

 Please investigate this matter, and if it is found to be inaccurate, remove the lateness from my credit report.

-Make sure you provide as many personal details as possible — without making the letter too long, of course.
+Make sure you provide necessary personal details as possible — without oversharing and making the letter too long, of course.
 You should also include your name, address and phone number at the top of the letter in case your loan servicer needs to reach you immediately.

 Where to send your goodwill letter

 Now that your letter is written, it’s time to send it.
 This can be done either by fax or by mail.
 Most student loan servicers have their contact information on their website, but you can also look at your billing statements to see if they specify a different address.